ten-point-nine/freETarget/Software/C#/freETarget/readme.txt

 ﻿freETarget software

+the program uses 2 external libraries: System.Data.SQLite and PdfSharp.
+Use Visual Studio NuGet Packages tool to import these 2 libraries into the workspace.
+The Setup project will build an installation kit for the software.

 PC software for displaying data from the electronic target received over the COM serial port.
 The PC connects to the target using a USB cable.
 -	Supports air pistol and air target events; practice, match and final
 -	Displays score in integer or decimal format